josephbudd/kickwasm/README.md

 ## The examples

 The examples/ folder contains 3 examples.
-The new example the spawnwidgets.
+The new example is **spawnwidgets**.
 It demonstrates how to create and use widgets with spawned tab panels.

 The 2 videos below make very clear how the framework functions.